reypapin/Domain-Name-Classification-with-LLM/Code/Python/Noteboks/Readme.md

 5. **Classify Domains:** Classify a domain as DGA or normal using the trained model.
 6. **Evaluate Model:** Evaluate the model's performance on a test dataset and display the metrics.

 These notebooks provide a comprehensive approach to training, classifying, and evaluating domain names using different Ollama models.
-Each notebook's name indicates the specific model used, and the new notebooks `ollama_Llama3_8B_prompting_n_size.ipynb` and `ollama_openhermes_prompting_n_size.ipynb` specifically focus on evaluating the models' performance for different training batch sizes.
+Each notebook's name indicates the specific model used.
+The new notebooks, `ollama_Llama3_8B_prompting_n_size.ipynb` and `ollama_openhermes_prompting_n_size.ipynb`, specifically focus on evaluating the models' performance for different training batch sizes.
+The `ollama_Llama3_8B_prompting_n_size_family.ipynb` notebook evaluates how the Llama3 model performs when trained without the 'ramnit' family and tested on a dataset including only 'ramnit' family domains and normal domains.